emilyl-no/Investments/Finance IA/README.md

 ```
 This gives:
 Present value: 826.45
+This means that £1000 received in 2 years is worth £826.45 today when discounted at 10%.

 ### How to compute the future value
 Given a present value $PV$, interest rate $r$, and time period $n$: